 Mark Seemann, author of Dependency Injection in .NET, talks to us about the differences between DI and Service Locators and the importance of having a Composite Root.
 He also touches on how these all relate back to the SOLID principals of object oriented design.

 InfoQ spoke with Lee and Celso about the Patterns-Based Engineering: Successfully Delivering Solutions via Patterns book, discussing patterns for working with patterns, MDD and the promise of reuse.
-The book focuses on how to improve efforts in identifying, producing, managing and consuming patterns – leading to better software delivered more quickly with fewer resources.

 In their new book on Domain-Specific Languages Martin Fowler and Rebecca Parsons address the concept and practice of DSLs.
 4